wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 spec:
   # +optional Incoming connection details for the component (AKA endpoints).
   inbound:
     # +required Unique name for the endpoint.
-(This name will be used when generating the managed API)
+    # This name will be used when generating the managed API
     - name: Greeting Service
       # +required Numeric port value that gets exposed via the endpoint
       port: 9090
       # +required Type of traffic that the endpoint is accepting.
-For example: REST, GraphQL, etc.
-      # Allowed values: REST, GraphQL, GRPC, TCP, UDP.
+      # Allowed values: REST, GraphQL, GRPC, TCP, UDP, WS.
       type: REST
       # +optional Network level visibility of the endpoint.
 Defaults to Public
       # Accepted values: Project|Organization|Public.
       networkVisibility: Public
       # +optional Context (base path) of the API that gets exposed via the endpoint.
-      # This is mandatory if the endpoint type is set to REST or GraphQL.
+      # This is mandatory if the endpoint type is set to REST, GraphQL or WS.
       context: /greeting
       # +optional The path to the schema definition file.
 Defaults to wildcard route if not specified.
-      # This is only applicable to REST endpoint types.
+      # This is only applicable to REST and WS endpoint types.
       # The path should be relative to the Docker context.
       schemaFilePath: greeting_openapi.yaml
   # +optional Outgoing connection details for the component.